-Today, the $7.8 million LABORERS-AGC Training Center includes an Administration Building which contains offices, a full-service dining room, Multi-Purpose Building houses an auditorium, student study/recreation room, and computer lab.
+Today, the $9 million LABORERS-AGC Training Center includes an Administration Building which contains offices, a full-service dining room, Multi-Purpose Building houses an auditorium, student study/recreation room, and computer lab.
 There are 5 separate training buildings that provide classroom and indoor ‘hands-on’ areas for instruction in all phases of the construction laborers’ scope of work.
 Dormitory housing for 24 students per week is provided for those wishing to stay at the Center rather than commute back and forth each day.
 There are numerous outside ‘hands-on’ areas as well as a 5-acre lake that provides training and recreational space.
 Additional training classes are conducted at a Satellite Training facility located in St. Charles, Missouri.
-The Training Center employs a staff of 16 which includes full-time instructors, apprenticeship coordinator and advisor.
+The Training Center employs a staff of 16 which includes full-time instructors and an apprenticeship advisor.

 Over 60 separate courses of instruction ranging from 3-5 days in length are offered.
 Classes cover Construction Craft Laborer Skills and Advancement Skills.
-Environmental refresher classes are typically scheduled on the first Saturday of the month.
+Environmental refresher classes are offered approximately four times a year on the first Saturday of the month.

 Construction Craft Laborers’ Apprenticeship Program